Mortgage

 Content was accurate at the time of publication.

-Mortgage reserves — also called cash reserves or “liquid financial reserves” by lenders — are assets that can be easily converted into cash.
-The most obvious cash asset is money in your checking or saving account.
+Mortgage reserves — which lenders also refer to as cash reserves or liquid financial reserves — are assets that can be easily converted into cash.
+The most obvious cash asset is money in your checking or savings account.

 Lenders typically consider an asset liquid if you can:

-• Withdraw funds from an account (like a bank or online checking account)
+• Withdraw funds from an account (like a brick-and-mortar or online checking account)

 • Sell an asset (like a car or stock fund)